swiftlang/swift/docs/LibraryEvolution.rst

 or struct.

 As the sole exception, it is safe to backdate ``@inlineable`` on a top-level function, a method, a subscript, or a struct or enum initializer.
+It is not safe to backdate ``@inlineable`` for a top-level binding, a property, or a class initializer.
 As usual, a library author may not assume that a client will actually inline the call.
-It is not safe to backdate ``@inlineable`` for a top-level binding, a property, or a class initializer.

 .. note::

-    If we add an "SPI" feature, such that the use of public entities is limited to certain clients, it *will* be safe to change the set of clients, or remove the restriction altogether.
+    If we add an "SPI" feature, such that the use of specific public entities is limited to certain clients, it *will* be safe to change the set of clients, or remove the restriction altogether.
 In fact, in such cases the library author is *required* to *not* change the availability info that was originally presented for the limited set of clients, since as mentioned above this may affect how those existing clients use the entities declared in the library.